tenlevels/spruce/README.md

 WHAT WAS DONE:

-  All emulators and cores set to default options from Onion.
+  All emulators and cores set to Onion default (originally).
+Changes have been made such as GBA and CPC.
+We will keep exploring the best options.

+  Performance and overclock adjustments set.
 No need to change cpu (keep on default)

   Remove RApp (Retroarch/Expert) from Main Menu